-Choose one of the Plus quattro-only models and in this second generation range, you get 610PS, making this variant the most powerful Audi road car ever built.
-That's serious stuff and so is a sprint to 62mph in 3.2 seconds and a 205mph top speed.
-The manual gearbox gets the heave-ho for the MK2 model, with only an S tronic twin-clutch sequential 'box offered.
-Audi claims to have shaved weight from a superstructure that now weighs a mere 200kg and, together with some carbon fibre parts, helps cut the kerb weight of the V10 Plus by 66kg to 1454kg.
-Hand in hand with the reduction in weight is a 40% improvement in chassis rigidity.
+Otherwise, it's much as before.
+The R8 V10 performance model is the most powerful Audi road car ever built.
+That's serious stuff and so is a sprint to 62mph in around 3 seconds and a top speed of well over 200mph.
 The suspension is the same basic layout of double wishbones front and rear, mated to steel springs and dampers or there's an optional Magnetic Ride system that delivers continuously variable damping control.
-Again, weight has been excised from the suspension parts, Audi claiming that it has used lighter components developed through its LMP and LMS racing programme.
+Where possible, weight has been excised from the suspension parts, Audi claiming that it has used lighter components developed through its LMP and LMS racing programme.

-Inside the car, there's the usual Nappa leather sports seats while the V10 Plus gets deeper bucket seats.
-A flat-bottomed steering wheel houses two 'satellites' incorporating the control buttons for the Audi drive select system and engine start-stop function, both features which are also new to the R8.
-Go for the V10 Plus and there are two more satellites.
+Inside the car, there's the usual Nappa leather sports seats while the V10 performance model gets deeper bucket seats.
+A flat-bottomed steering wheel houses two 'satellites' incorporating the control buttons for the Audi drive select system and engine start-stop function.
+Go for the V10 performance and there are two more satellites.
 One houses a button controlling the exhaust system's sound-altering adjustable flaps.
-The other deals with the activation switch for the 'performance mode' which is standard for this version (and optional for the V10), along with a rotary wheel enabling selection of this mode's individual 'dry', 'wet' and 'snow' programs.
+The other deals with the activation switch for the 'performance mode' which is standard for this version (and optional for the standard V10), along with a rotary wheel enabling selection of this mode's individual 'dry', 'wet' and 'snow' programs.

-The 'Audi virtual cockpit' we first saw on the brand's MK3 model TT sportscar also makes an appearance here.
+The 'Audi virtual cockpit' digital instrument binnacle continues here.
 It sits in the conventional speedo and tach binnacle, this 12.3-inch display allowing the driver to toggle between different display modes as well as a custom 'individual' mode.
 In 'performance mode', the driver is presented with information on the driving programs, acceleration, deceleration and lateral forces, as well as power and torque.
 There's even a shift light which illuminates when the rev limit has been reached.

 Lasers.
 You got them here first.
 As standard, the R8 comes with an all-LED headlight pack, but laser spots can be optioned onto the R8.
-Go for the V10 Plus and they're fitted as standard.
+Go for the V10 performance version and they're fitted as standard.
 The rear LED tail lamps are slick too, with a scrolling function in the intended turn direction.
 Clearly all this comes at a price and in case you're curious as to what that is, you might want to take a seat.
-The entry-level car costs around £120,000, while the V10 Plus needs a budget close to £140,000.
-After options, many R8s are going to be rolling out of dealers at well over £150k.
-That's a bit sobering for those who remember the original 2006 car starting in the mid-£70s, people who back then may have been harbouring an ambition that they could maybe one day afford to buy a new R8.
-These folk are probably going to need a pay rise to keep that ambition on track.
+The entry-level car costs around £125,000, while the V10 performance will need a budget of around £150,000 by the time you've added a few well chosen extras.

-As a result, even the V10 Plus variant manages 23.9mpg on the combined cycle.
-Keeping the basic look much the same will protect residual values of previous R8 models, and they were still holding up strong before this second generation model was announced.
+As a result, even the V10 performance variant manages 23.9mpg on the combined cycle.
+Keeping the basic look much the same will protect residual values of previous R8 models, and they were still holding up strong before this improved second generation model was announced.

-Modernising the Audi R8 must have presented a few headaches.
-Back when it was originally launched, it was a rival for a Porsche 911 Carrera S. That's changed.
+Further improving the Audi R8 must have presented a few headaches.
+Back when the original MK1 design was originally launched, it was a rival for a Porsche 911 Carrera S. That's changed.
 Now it's way above the price of even the most expensive 911 Turbo.
 This, one feels, isn't exactly by chance.
 Volkswagen owns Porsche, Audi and Lamborghini, so it needed to slot the products into some sort of non-competing order.
 With V10 engines and rapid-fire sequential gearshifts, the latest R8 is laser-focused, and hasn't lost any of its wow factor.